Summary: 2021 saw record growth for carriers and posts – but can they achieve sustainability goals while parcel volume continues to rise?

 Last year, global carbon emissions rose by 5%, the single biggest increase in over a decade.
 Transport accounts for 21% of total emissions, while road transport on its own makes up 15% of global CO2 emissions.

 If parcel volumes continue to grow at their projected rate, carbon emissions will rise.
-Without significant additional action to remedy the situation, genuine last-mile sustainability won’t be possible when the market as a whole is experiencing dramatic growth.
+Without significant additional action, like increased regulation, to remedy the situation, genuine last-mile sustainability won’t be possible when the market as a whole is experiencing dramatic growth.

 Emissions are up despite green efforts